AlexCork1/ESP32Project/README.md

-# Instructions for using weather sensor
+# Instructions for Using the Weather Sensor

-Welcome to the ESP32 project!
-This modular firmware, designed for the ESP32 module, integrates seamlessly with an external button and utilizes the FreeRTOS middleware for efficient task management.
-The system features three distinct tasks for reading temperature and humidity sensor data: a periodic task, a button-click task, and an MQTT receive task.
-Each task autonomously publishes real-time temperature and humidity values to an MQTT broker in JSON format, secured with mutual authentication, ensuring data integrity and privacy.
-The project also boasts Over-the-Air (OTA) firmware update support for hassle-free maintenance.<br />
+Welcome to our ESP32 project!
+This modular firmware, designed for the ESP32 module, seamlessly integrates with an external button and utilizes FreeRTOS middleware for efficient task management.
+The system employs three tasks for reading temperature and humidity sensor data: a periodic task, a button-click task, and an MQTT receive task.
+Each task independently publishes real-time temperature and humidity values to an MQTT broker in JSON format, ensuring data integrity and privacy with mutual authentication.
+The project also supports hassle-free Over-the-Air (OTA) firmware updates.

+## Project Structure and Contribution

-The code is structured in a modular fashion, promoting flexibility and ease of maintenance.
-However, there are areas for improvement, including the implementation of comprehensive tests (both unit and integration) and the integration of Espressif's unified provisioning process.
-Contributions and feedback are welcome as we strive to enhance and refine this
+The code is structured in a modular fashion, emphasizing flexibility and ease of maintenance.
+Areas for improvement include the implementation of comprehensive tests (both unit and integration) and the integration of Espressif's unified provisioning process.
+Contributions and feedback are welcomed as we collaborate to enhance and refine this ESP32 project.

-ESP32 project together.<br />
+## Configuration

-## Change WiFi credentials
+### Change WiFi Credentials

-To change WiFi credentials, SSID and Password (if needed), open file sdkconfig, and find in the list option "My Configuration".
-There you can change WiFi SSID field and WiFi Password field.
-Rebuild project and run it to make a change.<br>
+Modify WiFi credentials (SSID and password) in `sdkconfig` under My Configuration -> "WiFi SSID" and/or "WiFi Password" fields.
+Rebuild the project and run to apply changes.

-## Change MQTT brokerinformation
+### Change MQTT Broker Information

-To change MQTT broker information, open file sdkconfig, and find in the list option "My Configuration".
-There you can change Broker URL, MQTT topic request and message that must be send to task, to get a reading from sensor.
-MQTT topic publish is a topic used by another task for publishing data to MQTT broker.
+Configure the MQTT broker in `sdkconfig` under My Configuration -> "Broker URL," "MQTT topic request," and/or "MQTT message request" (for receiving the latest reading).
+Modify "MQTT topic publish" to set the topic used by a task to publish messages to the MQTT broker.

-## Create certificate for secure connection to MQTT broker
+### Create Certificate for Secure Connection to MQTT Broker
-Generate client certificate for mqtts:
-- openssl genrsa -out client.key
-- openssl req -out client.csr -key client.key -new<br >
-- Go to website https://test.mosquitto.org/ssl/index.php and copy the content of file client.csr in there(save downloaded file in the same folder)<br />

-Get server certificate from page https://test.mosquitto.org/ssl/mosquitto.org.crt and save it to folder keys<br />

-Copy files client.crt, client.key and mosquitto.org.crt to folder /main/cert<br />
+Support secure connections to the MQTT broker by generating a client certificate for MQTTS.
+Follow the provided steps for certificate creation and placement in the `/main/cert` folder.

-## Button connection
+## Button Connection

-An extern button is used for button requests.
-It must be connected to ground and pin D25 (this can be changed in file ReadUserButtonTask.c where define must be updated. <br />
+Connect an external button to ground and pin D25 (modifiable in `ReadUserButtonTask.c`).
+This button is used for button handling in the task.

-## Firmware update
+## Firmware Update

-This project supports Over-the-Air (OTA) firmware updates triggered by a MQTT message send to topic "/assignment/update" (data is not important)
+The project supports Over-the-Air (OTA) firmware updates triggered by an MQTT message sent to the topic "/assignment/update."
+Customize the update trigger topic in `sdkconfig` under
-(can be modified in sdkconfig->My Configuration->MQTT trigger update topic).
-Location of the new, update firmware, can also be customized in the sdkconfig->My Configuration->URL address with update file name added.<br >

-Currenlty on server there is similar, but different firmware to test this functionality:
+My Configuration -> MQTT trigger update topic.
+Specify the location of the new firmware in `sdkconfig` under My Configuration -> URL address with the update file name.
+Be aware that only non-secure HTTP connections are supported for OTA updates.
+Exercise caution in security-sensitive environments.

+### Firmware Output Examples
-- Output of current firmware: Message: {"source":0,"data":{"temp": 18,"hum":38}}<br />
+- Current firmware output: Message: {"source":0,"data":{"temp": 18,"hum":38}}
-- Output of updated firmware: Message: {"data source":0,"data":{"temp": 44,"hum":16}}
+- Updated firmware output: Message: {"data source":0,"data":{"temp": 44,"hum":16}}

-It's important to note that only non-secure HTTP connection is supported for OTA updates.Please exercise caution when using this feature in environments where security is a concern.